 Insurance company expenditures are highest for their young customers.
 They compensate by charging these drivers more.
 It’s unfortunate for young drivers who do the right things, but it’s how the business works.

-How Young Drivers Can Lower Their Premiums
+How Teen Drivers Can Lower Their Premiums

 A 16-year-old will always pay more for car insurance than a 40-year-old with the same following information: